Probabilistic Surrogate Networks for Simulators with Unbounded Randomness: Conclusions

 \section{Conclusions}

-We have proposed a novel approach to surrogate modeling that models not only the distributions in stochastic simulators but the stochastic structure of the simulator itself.
-We call our surrogates \textit{probabilistic surrogate networks} and have discussed how our approach is necessary for producing surrogates for arbitrary simulators with \eg stochastic control flow.
-Using a real-world process simulation of composite materials as an example, we show that our approach provides significant computational speedups in inference problems relying on evaluating the joint distribution while preserving highly accurate inference results indistinguishable from the ground truth.
-We believe that our approach can have major impact across academic and industrial fields making substantial use of computationally costly simulators, where fast repeated inference would provide new analytical opportunities.
+We have proposed \textit{probabilistic surrogate networks}, a novel approach to surrogate modeling that considers not only the distributions in stochastic simulators but the stochastic structure of the simulator itself.
+Our main contribution is to develop a construction in which the surrogates allow for the description of a dynamically growing number of random variables, while maintaining consistency of the assigned probability measure as new variables are encountered.
+Such a framework is a requirement for producing surrogates for arbitrary simulators potentially containing an unbounded number random variables.
+Using a real-world process simulation of composite materials as an example, we have shown that our approach provides significant computational speedup in inference problems using inference compilation, while preserving the quality of inference results that are indistinguishable from the ground truth.